ndgigliotti/cluster-optimizer/README.md

 ## Purpose

 This project provides a simple, Scikit-Learn-compatible, hyperparameter optimization tool for clustering.
-This project is intended for situations where there is no need to predict clusters for new data points.
+It's intended for situations where there is no need to predict clusters for new data points.
 Many clustering algorithms in Scikit-Learn are transductive, meaning that they are not designed to be applied to new observations.
 Even if using an inductive clustering algorithm like K-Means, you might not have any desire to predict clusters for new observations.

 Since Scikit-Learn's `GridSearchCV` uses cross-validation, and is designed to optimize inductive machine learning algorithms, it was necessary to create an alternative tool.